-Throughout history, across many cultures, some of the most important figures in society were the Druids.
-In Celtic Ireland during the Iron Age, Druids were considered among the most well-educated in society.
+Some of the most important figures in ancient Celtic society were the Druids.
+In Ireland, Druids were considered among the most well-educated in society.
 They had expertise across a range of disciplines including medicine, the creative arts, law and teaching.
 However, what they are most famous for is their knowledge and leadership in spiritual and magical beliefs.
 Their legacy in these matters is famous worldwide and shrouded by an air of mystery and mysticism.

 The Druids were the religious leaders in Ireland before the arrival of Christianity.
 Society in these days was predominantly illiterate, and though it is thought that the Druids were literate, they must have passed on their knowledge verbally as they left behind no written sources of their own.
 Instead we have sources from other cultures such as the Romans, who mentioned the Druids in some of their writings, and from the Christian Monks who inhabited Ireland in later centuries.
 They recorded many of the stories, rituals and actions of the Druids.

 Although we do not have written references to the Druids until the fourth century BC, it is thought that they existed in some form in Ireland long before this.
 Ancient megalithic monuments from the Neolithic period such as Newgrange are thought by some to have been designed with the advice of people like Druids, as extensive expertise in astronomy would have been required to align it with the Winter Solstice sun.
 It is almost certain that these sites were used for the rituals and traditions, but sadly we will never know for sure what these would have involved.